Explicit mean value theorems for toric periods and automorphic $L$-functions

 We describe one consequence of the explicit mean value theorem for the case (i).
 Let $k$ be an even positive integer and $f\in S_k(\SL_2(\Z))$ a normalized Hecke eigenform.
 We denote by $a_n$ the $n$-th Fourier coefficient of $f$ and by $\langle\cdot,\cdot\rangle$ the Petersson inner product.
-Let $\pi=\otimes_v \pi_v$ be the cuspidal automorphic representation of $\GL_2(\A_\Q)$ generated by $f$.
-The next theorem follows from Theorem \ref{thm:mvfhol} and Waldspurger's formula for toric periods.
+Let $\sigma=\otimes_v \sigma_v$ be the cuspidal automorphic representation of $\GL_2(\A_\Q)$ generated by $f$.
+Theorem \ref{thm:mainintro2} in this case reads as follows.